9 Ways You’ve Been Cooking Fish Completely Wrong

 You buy the biggest lobster tails

 You may want to impress dinner guests, but smaller lobster tails are sweeter and have a smoother texture.
 Cook tails in boiling water for about four minutes.
+Your life might change once you know these other facts seafood that will change how you eat forever.

 You don’t examine the fish closely before buying

 Start with the eyes.
 A whole fish should have a clear, bright eye (not a clouded, murky one).
 “The fish’s eye is the window into its age and the way it was treated,” says Hartnell.
 A whole fish should look shiny, and there should be no sliminess covering its surface (a sign of decay).
 Fresh fish flesh is firm and bounces back when you press into it.
 And, as counterintuitive as it may be, fresh fish should not smell “fishy.”
 It should smell like the ocean.
 A “fishy” smell means that fats inside the fish have begun to oxidize, a sign of decay and age.
+Although you can’t inspect fish before your order it at a restaurant, it’s best to be safe than sorry and never order these 8 fish at a restaurant.

 You remove the skin before cooking

 The skin will be easier to remove if you cook the fish skin-side down first.
 Cooking loosens the binding layer of fat between the meat and the skin, making it easy to peel off.
 The tough proteins in the fish skin also make it easier to flip and move around the pan.
 “Salmon must have the skin left on during cooking to crisp up nicely,” says Tentori.
 (However, other types of fish that are often thick cuts, like snapper, may take too long to cook if the skin is left on.
-Ask your fish monger for advice about whether to leave skin on or off if you're unsure).
+Ask your fish monger for advice about whether to leave skin on or off when cooking fish if you’re unsure).

-You overcook or undercook your shrimp.
+You overcook or undercook your shrimp

 Check the shape of your shrimp.
 Straight shrimp are undercooked, shrimp that have just curled into a C-shape are perfectly cooked, and shrimp that have twisted into an O-shape are overcooked.
 “Cook for about a minute and half on each side of the shrimp,” says Tentori.
+Timing is a big part of cooking a dish just right!
+Already know how important timing is in the kitchen?
+You might not be so savvy about these 10 cooking tricks that are actually only taught in culinary schools.